KatKmiotek/web_dev_classes/module-2/notes.md

 ### 1. Introduction to HTML
 - What is HTML?
 (HyperText Markup Language)
 - HTML's role in the web development stack (structure vs styling vs behavior)
-- Brief history and evolution of HTML
-- HTML5 and modern standards

 **Practice**:
 1. Create folder on Desktop called web-dev